 - Sort through this year’s candy and have your kids select their favorites.
 Then offer them the chance to eat one or two pieces of candy a day or week, depending on your comfort level.
 This helps teach children that it’s okay to have treats in moderation.
 It’s only problematic when they’re eating too many treats.
 This same idea works for adults!

-If not else is in the cards, you can put them in the freezer for Christmas or Easter.
+- If nothing else is in the cards, you can put them in the freezer for Christmas or Easter.